Asymmetries of Service: Interdependence and Synchronicity: Non-Monotonic System Performance from Monotonic Agent Slowdown

 \begin{proposition} Let $h(x) = x^\sigma$.
 If $\sigma > 1$, then the throughput is $\IU$-shaped and will attain its global maximum on the interval

 where

 However, if $\sigma \leq 1$, then the throughput is not $\IU$-shaped; instead, it is asymptotically monotonic and there does not exist an optimal concurrency. \end{proposition}

-Through Proposition~\ref{polyOptProp}, the main results of this section can be summarized into one unified statement for the context of this illustrative example.
-If $\sigma > 1$, then the $\IU$-shape exists and there is a globally optimal concurrency level for the agent, and if $\sigma \leq 1$, then there will be no $\IU$-shape and there will always be a larger concurrency with better throughput.
-Being that the goal is to illustrate, let us close the example by noting we suspect that, if necessary when put to practice, these bounds on the optimal concurrency range can likely be tightened, and, in general, these results could be made more precise given more specific assumptions in the model.
-Instead, our focus here is on broadly understanding the shape of performance and analyzing how that understanding depends on the first-order framework of the service model.
+Through Proposition~\ref{polyOptProp}, the results of this section can be summarized into one unified statement for the context of \editTwo{this example: if $\sigma > 1$, the $\IU$-shape exists and there is a globally optimal concurrency level for the agent, and if $\sigma \leq 1$, there will be no $\IU$-shape and there is a larger concurrency with better throughput.}